-At the tender age of sixteen the two friends formed the Dictators after the boys impressed members at their youth club with a version of the Everly’s “Cathy’s Clown”.
-They were joined by a fifteen year old lead guitarist, Keith Pearce, sixteen year old rhythm guitarist Dave Till, bassist Alan Francis who was the old man of the group at twenty one and the baby of the band, sixteen year old drummer Howard ‘Red’ Lewis.
+At the age of sixteen, the two friends formed the Dictators after the boys impressed members at their youth club with a version of the Everly’s “Cathy’s Clown”.
+They were joined by a fifteen-year-old lead guitarist, Keith Pearce, sixteen-year-old rhythm guitarist Dave Till, bassist Alan Francis who was the old man of the group at twenty-one and a sixteen-year-old drummer, Howard ‘Red’ Lewis.
 The role of manager, gig getter, roadie and chief bottle washer went to Tony Moore’s dad, Bert.
-As a gimmick, the four instrumentalists were handed rubber masks of world leaders such as Fidel Castro and Nikita Khrushchev to wear, hence the name The Dictators, but they were soon abandoned.
+As a gimmick, the four instrumentalists were handed rubber masks of world leaders such as Fidel Castro and Nikita Khrushchev to wear, hence the name The Dictators, but that idea was soon abandoned.

-The group took their repertoire of rock n’ roll songs and Everly Brothers covers out on the road to venues such as the Moose Hall in Iford, Ferndown Village Hall, West Moors Memorial Hall, Kinson Community Centre, Le Disque A Go!
+The group took their repertoire of rock ‘n’ roll songs and Everly Brothers covers out on the road to venues such as the Moose Hall in Iford, Ferndown Village Hall, West Moors Memorial Hall, Kinson Community Centre, Le Disque A Go!
 Go! and a summer season at the Rockley Sands Palladium.
-As they gained more experience, the Everly Brothers songs that had motivated them in the first place were gradually dropped and replaced by more-up-to date material such as “Can’t Buy me Love” and “All My Loving” by The Beatles, The Searchers “Needles and Pins”, the odd choice of “Chattanooga Choo Choo” made famous by Glenn Miller, George Gershwin’s “Summertime”, a selection of instrumentals including Link Wray’s “Rumble” and “Theme for Young Lovers” written by Bruce Welch of The Shadows plus two originals, “Think of Me” and “Say Little Girl”, with the latter becoming the flip side of their first single.
+As they gained more experience, the Everly Brothers songs that had motivated them in the first place were gradually dropped and replaced by more up-to-date material such as “Can’t Buy me Love” and “All My Loving” by The Beatles, The Searchers “Needles and Pins”, the odd choice of “Chattanooga Choo Choo” made famous by Glenn Miller and George Gershwin’s “Summertime”.
+They also featured a selection of instrumentals including Link Wray’s “Rumble” and “Theme for Young Lovers” written by Bruce Welch of The Shadows plus two originals, “Think of Me” and “Say Little Girl”, with the latter becoming the flip side of their first single.

 As for the Dictators, Keith Pearce and Bob Foster soldiered on bringing in drummer Terry Avery and Dave Longley on guitar.
 What happened next is a cautionary tale for anyone thinking of entering the murky world of rock ‘n’ roll.
 As mentioned on the home page of this website, the music business was full of charlatans out to make a fast buck from unsuspecting groups who in all innocence would do anything for a record deal.
 Here’s the sorry story of what happened to The Dictators as told to local author Alan Burridge in his book Bournemouth Rocks.